scalacenter/platform/process/src/ornate/faq.md

 * Grow the Scala community and help its expansion; and,
 * Increasing the impact of the Scala ecosystem.

+#### Is this the only Platform for Scala?

+No, not at all!
+The split of the standard library into core and platform is to empower Community members to create their own platform.
+Given the vast diversity that the Scala community has, everyone can benefit from creating their own platform with their unique features.

 ## Infrastructure

 #### My module already has a release process, can I keep it?